Utah Deaf History and Culture

 • There is a slim chance that younger people who have graduated from mainstream settings will buy it.

 Publishing a book can be expensive and may not be a wise investment.
 The primary goal of this project is to keep Utah Deaf history alive by establishing an easily accessible digital library website.
 We will continuously update the site with historical information about the events that have shaped the Utah Deaf community.
 Instead of letting a book collect dust on a shelf, anyone interested in learning more about Utah Deaf History and Culture can visit the website freely.
+This initiative aims to foster a greater understanding and appreciation of the contributions and struggles of the Deaf community in Utah.
+By providing a platform for sharing stories, photographs, and documents, we hope to inspire future generations to engage with and celebrate this rich cultural heritage.

 Picture